 The concept character who has come to be known as Demo-Man (1980) is often considered to be an early version of Skeletor, although according to designer Mark Taylor he is a separate character, possibly designed as a villain for the abandoned Conan line.
 While this Taylor design does feature a skeletal face, it otherwise bears little resemblance to Skeletor.
 In fact, Demo-Man seems more similar to Beast Man in many ways.
 It’s unclear what might have become of this character had he been further developed.
 His sword design seems influenced by the sword in the “undead king” sketch Mark did before coming to Mattel.

 The B-sheet for “D Man” gives us the first look at a close to final and “official” Skeletor design.
 He retains the decaying face and general body shape and pose from the mummy sketch.
 His costume is much more recognizable as Skeletor, however, and he has his characteristic blue skin.
-He has the five-toed bare feet, and some yellow bat detail around his shin guards and chest armor that would later appear in the first minicomics.
+He has the five-toed bare feet and yellow bat detail around his shin guards and chest armor that would later appear in the first minicomics.
 The head of the staff was meant to be attached via string and would have doubled as a flail.
-(The colored version shown below was a 2013 Grayskull Convention exclusive print put together by Emiliano Santalucia, showing the original colors for D Man).

 The D Man B-sheet was translated into a clay model by legendary Mattel sculptor Tony Guerrero.
 The paint details on the face were altered to the familiar yellow/green scheme, and the handle of the staff was left unfinished.